sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/dashboard-file-transfer.md

 ## Filters

-The drop-down button in the right upper corner of the panel offers selecting past transfer jobs from a date range:
+The drop-down button in the upper-right corner of the panel offers selecting past transfer jobs from a date range:

 - **Today** Jobs are related to the current day which is calculated from the time zone in the user's profile.
 - **Last Hour** includes Jobs that completed during the last hour.